VardaanSaraogi/BoloAppSpeechTherapy/README.md

-# Project BOLO: WeCode Code for good
+# Project BOLO: Speech Therapy

+WeCode Code For Goods

 This is the github repository for BOLO , an app for speech therapy.
 The repository contains